elamont174/ey-up-me-pup/TESTING.md

 | Staff review       | Edit a review           | Pressing 'Edit' will open the 'Edit your review' page in a new tab                                                                                                                                                                                        | PASS      |                                                                                                                                            |
 | Edit a review page | Edit a review           | Entering a review/rating and pressing submit will update review needing edited                                                                                                                                                                            | PASS      |                                                                                                                                            |

-## Bugs
-- Initially there were going to be multiple reviews for one location and I based the slug off of the location name.
-I later realised that thiswould mean that there could be identical slugs which would cause major problems.
-I changed the concept so that there was one central staff review that the slug could be based on and then multiple reviews could be added to this central post.
-At first I thought to fix this by having a 'review tagline' which the slug would be based on but further developed this idea.
-- When adding the 'edit' feature I initially tried using JavaScript to populate the text-box with the initial comment and then update it.
-I then changed this to use Views instead.
-- When adding Summernote to the review function, initially it was not showing up at all.
-After changing the Debug setting it then worked.

 ## Code validators
 ### HTML